4141done/talks-njs_for_fun/precious_poetry/walkthrough.md

   }
 }
 ```
-the `load_module` directive simple loads the module necessary to use njs which are a collection of `js_*` directives.
+the `load_module` directive simply loads the module necessary to use njs via the `js_*` directives defined [here](https://nginx.org/en/docs/http/ngx_http_js_module.html).
+This is necessary when the module is compiled as a dynamic module.

 Below that, in the `http` context you'll see the first njs directive we'll introduce which is `js_import`.
 This directive simply takes a path to a javascript file and optionally allows you to provide an alias for the functions or data exported from that file.